Substitute Registration Packet Resources

 To renew your document, please visit the Educator Login page on the Commission on Teacher Credentialing's website.

-The cost is $102.50, and the Commission on Teacher Credentialing (CTC) accepts Visa, Mastercard, AMEX, or Discover.
+The cost is $102.65, and the Commission on Teacher Credentialing (CTC) accepts Visa, Mastercard, AMEX, or Discover.
 Once your application is submitted, your renewal will be granted within 14 business days.
 After the credential/permit is granted, you will receive an email from the CTC.
-Please connect with the Credential Analyst, Amy Ridings at email@example.com, who will then update your Sub ID.

-If you're experienceing difficulty creating an account or logging into your account, please visit the Commission on Teacher Credentialing's help page.
+If you're experiencing difficulty creating an account or logging into your account, please visit the Commission on Teacher Credentialing's help page.

 - The Substitute Teacher Workshop, while not mandatory, offers an opportunity to learn about classroom management techniques, teaching strategies, and legal and educational issues.
-Check back later for our next workshop.
+To register, visit Eventbrite.

 - As a Marin County substitute teacher, you are offered the opportunity to take advantage of, at no charge, the wonderful Marin School Volunteers Trainings, currently offering their Cultural Proficiency workshop and more.